salesforcecli/plugin-org/messages/create_scratch.md

 # flags.source-org.summary

-15-character ID of the org shape that the new scratch org will be based on.
+15-character ID of the org shape that the new scratch org is based on.
 Overrides the value of the "sourceOrg" option in the definition file, if set.

 # flags.source-org.description